zerojuhao/record/README.md

 </div>

 ## test 4
-For the drone, we only have 2 setting:
+For the drone, we only have 2 setting from CTBR and NN:
 1. the total_torque on x,y,z
 2. the common_thrust on z